How to Split the Check at a Restaurant Without Awkwardness

 Most tension comes from waiting too long to decide how the bill will be handled.
 A quick agreement early keeps things comfortable for everyone at the table.

-This article explains clear, social-friendly ways to split a restaurant check without stress or confusion.
+This article explains clear, socially smooth ways to split a restaurant check without stress or confusion.

 💬 Conversation Starters: